Bread950/hello-world/README.md

 # hello-world
 I like BS
 It's a great game
-It is not poppular in Vietnam
+It is not popular in Vietnam
+I like gacha games
+It makes me feel depressed